santhosh-patchigolla/tf-module-vpc/README.md

 # tf-module-vpc

-This repo is the backend module which contains all the code needed to provision the VPC on AWS
+This repo is the backend module which contains all the code needed to provision the VPC on AWS.